jasonrdunne/Exoot-Public/index.markdown

 It takes noob player 2 seconds to kill easy mob and 8 seconds to kill hardmob.

 It takes chad player 1.33 seconds to kill easy mob and 2.66 seconds to kill hard mob.
 Notice how the easy mob became 1.5x easier while the hard mob became 3x easier.
 Thus pierce resistance is a way to “gatekeep” harder mobs without completely invalidating earlier mobs.(i need to figure out a bunch of formulas that describe this kind of relationship)

-### Endgame
-How to make endgame really interesting: have a few optional areas that are REALLY hard (like you have to min-max to clear).
-The types of items dropped there are rare and marginally better at best, and possibly a few charms/socketables/whatever that are desirable for completionists.
-Therefore most players won’t feel super obligated to farm these areas, since the loot isn't that much better, but it keeps the endgame fresh.

 ### Stealth System
 The stealth system is complex.
 There are 3 types of detection: visual, auditory, and olfactory.
 It requires an adequate visual to continually lock on to the player.
 However, enemies may try swing at you even if they don't see you (watch out illusionists)